 To collect data for pipeline condition assessment, PPR sensors must be carried along the length of the pipe section that is to be surveyed, with the sensors remaining coupled to the walls for the duration of the survey.
-In large-diameter pipes, it is possible to collect PPR data via a man-entry operation.
-In smaller pipes, or in pipes where man-entry methods would be too unsafe, PPR sensors are mounted to one of two remotely operated vehicles: The Asbestos Cement Pipe Scanner, or the SewerVUE Surveyor.
+In very large-diameter pipes it is possible to collect PPR data via a man-entry operation.
+In smaller pipes, or in pipes where man-entry methods would be too unsafe, PPR sensors are mounted to one of two remotely operated vehicles: The ACPS, or the Surveyor.

-The ACPS is a prototype ROV used in AC pipes with diameters as small as 200 mm.
+The ACPS is a remote operated vehicle used in AC pipes with diameters as small as 8 inches (Figure 2).
 The ACPS also features a CCTV camera, for visual correlation with the PPR results.
-The SewerVUE Surveyor is a tracked ROV (Figure 2).
-It was the first commercially available multi-sensor inspection robot to use both visual and quantitative technologies in underground pipeline condition assessment.
-It can be adjusted to scan pipes with diameters between 525 mm and 1500 mm.
+The Surveyor is a tracked ROV.
+It is the first commercially available multi-sensor inspection robot to use both visual and quantitative technologies in underground pipeline condition assessment.
+It can be adjusted to scan pipes with diameters between 21" and 60".
 In addition to carrying two PPR sensors, the Surveyor also carries LiDAR and a CCTV camera that collects visuals for correlation with the sensor data.